lalosh/cryptoApp/README.md

 ## 4-Digital Certificate

     Overview:
-    Validity is an important for public keys transfered over the network and information concerning each public key is a crucial goal and so we create a certificate (similar to each person ID card) which include each user Common Name,Orgainzation and Country Code and we make it availabe for one complete month starting at the time the certificate was genereated in.
+        Validity is important for public keys transfered over the network and information concerning each public key is a crucial goal and so we create a certificate (similar to every personal ID card) which include each user Publick Key,Common Name,Orgainzation and Country Code and we make it availabe for one complete month starting at the time the certificate was genereated in.

+    Implementation:
-    While it's still an app for testing and learning we used self-certificate which means each user create his own certificate(which should have been on the server not the client's browser) which include all the information that a certificate need with the public key included ofcourse and he/she sign it with his/her private key then sent it to the server and anyone connected.
+        While it's still an app for testing and learning we used **self-certificate** which means each user create his own certificate(which should have been on the server not the client's browser) which include all the information that a certificate need with the public key included ofcourse and he/she sign it with his/her private key then sent it to the server and everyone connected.

     Info:
     Certificate format: X.509